-Simulated amounts of credited social contributions on behalf of recipients of unemployment, maternity & sickness benefits are too low.
+Simulated amounts of credited social contributions on behalf of recipients of unemployment, maternity & sickness benefits are too low for 2016 and 2017.
 A possible explanation stands in the number of unemployed and simulated unemployment benefits in the data that are too low.
 It is not known whether receipt of maternity and sickness benefits is accurately captured in the data.
+No clear information from information from external sources for 2018.